JGCRI/pygcam/docs/source/scenarios-xml.rst

 <function>
 ~~~~~~~~~~~~
-Call the internal function (i.e., "method") of the
+Call the internal function (i.e., "method") of the class
-:doc:`pygcam.xmlEditor` class with the given name, passing
+:doc:`pygcam.xmlEditor` (or, a subclass thereof) with the given
+name, passing
 to it the arguments provided in the text of the ``<function>``
 element.
 The arguments should be a comma-delimited set of
 values that are valid Python constants.
 Note that some